 For smoother-looking skin, try…

 Also referred to as Ayurvedic steam therapy, Swedana nourishes the skin and helps remove impurities from your body by stimulating lymphatic circulation and drainage.
 At the start of this treatment, your practitioner applies a dosha-specific herbal oil all over your body (except your face).
 After the oil has been applied, a light tent is placed over your body while you lay on a massage table.
-Steam infused with herbal oils start to flow into the tent.
+Steam infused with herbs then flows into the tent.
 To prevent overheating, your practitioner places cool cloths on your chest, lower abdomen and forehead.
 This helps keep your vital organs cool while the rest of your body sweats.
 At the end of the treatment, you’ll be given some time to rest while your body returns to a normal temperature.

 This deeply penetrating treatment is particularly effective in prompting lymphatic drainage, which helps rid the body of impurities.
-Your practitioner scrubs an herbal paste all over your body, which exfoliates and thoroughly cleanses the skin, releasing stagnant lymphatic toxins.
-Some of the paste will absorb into your skin, and your practitioner will use a hot towel to wipe off any excess, but you’ll want to shower when you get home for a full rinse.
-As a result, puffiness disappears and, in some cases, the appearance of fine lines, wrinkles and cellulite decreases.
-Keep in mind that the herbal paste is made using a gluten-based flour, so let your practitioner know if you have a gluten allergy before your appointment.
+Your practitioner scrubs your body with an herbal paste, exfoliating and cleansing the skin.
+This process helps clear stored, stagnant lymphatic toxins.
+Some of the paste will absorb into your skin, and though your practitioner will use a hot towel to wipe off any excess, you may want to shower when you get home for a full rinse.
+(This gives the herbs more time to be effective.)
+As a result, puffiness may disappear; in some cases, fine lines, wrinkles and cellulite decreases.
+Keep in mind that the herbal paste is made using gluten-based flour, so let your practitioner know if you have a gluten allergy before your appointment.

 To look and feel relaxed, try…

-Known as one of the most rejuvenating Ayurvedic body treatments, Pindasveda (Rice Pudding Massage) involves your practitioner rubbing herb-infused oil into your skin with Navara—a variety of rice that’s cooked with milk to form a pudding that gets shaped into balls that are used to massage your skin.
+Known as one of the most rejuvenating Ayurvedic body treatments, Pindasveda (Rice Pudding Massage) involves your practitioner rubbing herbal oils into your skin with Navara—a variety of rice that’s cooked with milk to form a thick pudding that gets shaped into balls that are used to massage your skin.
 This treatment is particularly useful if you suffer from sore joints and tight muscles, helping you not only loosen up physically but also appear calm, content and refreshed as well.

 - Marma Balancing